MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-AppRetentionCompliancePolicy.md

 ## SYNOPSIS
 This cmdlet is available only in Security & Compliance Center PowerShell.
 For more information, see [Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/scc-powershell).

 Use the New-AppRetentionCompliancePolicy to create app retention compliance policies.
+App retention & labeling policies target new ways to scope and manage policies.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).